Which are the most dangerous animals in France and where are they?

 A shortfin mako shark

-Sharks are rare in the waters around mainland France, but are more common in the French Overseas Territories, where the typical species include the shortfin mako (Isurus oxyrinchus), the tiger shark (Galeocerdo cuvier), and the bull shark (Carcharhinus leucas).
+Sharks are rare in the waters around mainland France, but are more common in the French Overseas Territories, where species include the shortfin mako (Isurus oxyrinchus), the tiger shark (Galeocerdo cuvier), and the bull shark (Carcharhinus leucas).

 Attacks do happen around La Réunion Island.
 The most dangerous are the bull shark and tiger shark, which are more likely to swim closer to the coast.